trend-community/DeepParser/Readme.txt

 3.1, Below is list of all Restful APIs:
-	/GetFeatureID/CL		# return the feature id of "CL" /GetFeatureName/23		# return the feature name of id 23 /LexicalAnalyze: Type: [json (default), simple, parsetree]
+	/GetFeatureID/CL		# return the feature id of "CL" /GetFeatureName/23		# return the feature name of id 23 /LexicalAnalyze:
+		Key: Required.
+Authorization key.
+Please contact NLU team for this key.

+		Sentence: Required.
+The sentence to process.
+Quoted in single quotes.

+		type: [json (default), segmentation, simple, simpleEx, graph, simplegraph, parsetree]
+			json: current default output.
+			segmentation: segmentation format "中文/分词/方法"
+			simple/simpleEx: simple presentation of the json format.
+			graph: DOT format of graph
+			simpleggraph: simple presentation of the graph format "M{分词->中文}; M{方法->分词}; "
+			parsetree: for web presentation only, not to use as API.

+		schema: [full (default), segonly, shallowcomplete]
+			full: default.
+Run the whole deep-parsing pipeline.
+			segonly: stop running pipeline after the lexical analysis.
+			shallowcomplete: stop running pipeline after shallow parsing.

+		action: [none (default), headdown]
+			none: default. no extra action to apply.
+			headdown: Subj/Obj/Pred is propagated from upper node to head leaf node.

-					Debug: when Type is parsetree and Debug is true, show some debug information.
+		Debug: when Type is parsetree and Debug is true, show some extra debug information.

 4, Running the standalone LexicalAnalyze program